 Rails.application.routes.draw do get 'welcome/index' # For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html root 'welcome#index' end

 Save the file and close it.
-Test the Rails app as you did before and make sure you like what you see.
+Test the Rails app as you did before.

-Deploy the app to the App Engine flexible environment
+Deploy the app to App Engine flexible environment

 App Engine flexible environment uses a file called

-to describe an application's deployment configuration.
-If this file is not
+to describe an app's deployment configuration.
+If this file isn't present, the

-gcloud command line tool will try to guess the deployment
+gcloud command line tool tries to guess the deployment configuration.
+However,

-To configure the sample application for deployment to App Engine, create a new
+To configure the sample app for deployment to App Engine, create a new

-app.yaml at the root of your sample application directory and add
+app.yaml at the root of your sample app directory and add the

 entrypoint: bundle exec rackup --port $PORT env: flex runtime: ruby

-When a Rails app is deployed in the
+When you deploy a Rails app in the production environment, set the environment

-SECRET_KEY_BASE is expected to be set to a secret key that is used to
+SECRET_KEY_BASE to a secret key that is used to protect

 bundle exec rails secret

-Copy the generated secret key to your clipboard.
-You will use the secret key in the next step.
+Copy the generated secret key.
+You use the secret key in the next step.

 entrypoint: bundle exec rackup --port $PORT env: flex runtime: ruby env_variables: SECRET_KEY_BASE: [SECRET_KEY]